9 Scoring Rules

 • There is no consensus about which scoring rule to use and when so in practice multiple scoring rules may have to be reported in experiments to ensure transparency and fairness of results.

-• For non- and semi-parametric survival models that return distribution predictions, estimates of \(f(t)\) are not readily available and require approximations (Rindt et al. 2022), hence measures such as RCLL and SDLL can often not be directly used in practice.
+• For non- and semi-parametric survival models that return distribution predictions, estimates of \(f(t)\) are not readily available and require approximations (Rindt et al. 2022), hence logarithmic losses such as RCLL can often not be directly used in practice.

 Further reading